Gertrude Bell: Cairo, Delhi, and Basra

 In November 1915, Bell was summoned to Cairo in the British protectorate of Egypt; she arrived on 30 November.
 The Cairo detachment of British officials, headed by Colonel (later Brigadier General) Gilbert Clayton and renowned archaeologist and historian Lt.
 Cmdr.
 David Hogarth, was called the Arab Bureau.
-She also again met T. E. Lawrence, who had joined the Arab Bureau in December 1914.
+Here she met T. E. Lawrence again, who had joined the Arab Bureau in December 1914.
 The Bureau set about organising and processing Bell's own, Lawrence's, and Capt.
 W. H. I. Shakespear's data about the location and disposition of Arab tribes of the Sinai and Gulf region.
 They also mapped the region, including its sources of water.
 This information would later be of use to Lawrence during the Arab Revolt as to which tribes could be encouraged to join the British against the Ottoman Empire.

 Bell's stay in Cairo was short; she was soon sent to British India, arriving in February 1916, likely at the suggestion of journalist-turned-diplomat Valentine Chirol.
 Her task in Delhi was to better coordinate the Arab Bureau with the Government of India and mediate their differences; according to Bell, "there was no kind of touch between us except rather bad tempered written telegrams!"
 Lord Hardinge, Viceroy of India and family friend of the Bells, was skeptical of the Arab Bureau's recent moves and promises of an independent Arab state, fearing that directly challenging the Ottoman Sultan's religious role as caliph could stir up unrest among India's substantial minority of Muslims.
 Bell's knowledge of the issues impressed Lord Hardinge, and she was soon sent on to Basra (captured by the British at the start of the war in November 1914) in March 1916 to act as a liaison between India and Cairo.
 At the time, the British were still recovering from recent setbacks in the Mesopotamian campaign.
 She joined the staff of Chief Political Officer Percy Cox as one of the few Westerners who knew the area.